Vladimir Becić: Legacy

-The beginnings of modernity in the Croatian art are primarily linked to the Munich Cycle of painters some of whose key works are housed in the Museum of Contemporary Art collection.
+The beginnings of modernity in Croatian art are primarily linked to the Munich Cycle of painters, some of whose key works are housed in the Museum of Contemporary Art collection.
 These include oil paintings by Vladimir Becic dating back to the period 1910–1922, the most important phase in his artistic career, including works from the early 40s.

 Vladimir Becić's earliest works date from the time of the Munich school, and together with the works of Josip Račić and Miroslav Kraljević, they point to a new direction in Croatian modern painting.
-Moving away from traditional academic styles, they are strongly influenced by Leibl's realism, and the works of Impressionist artists such as Manet whose work they saw in an exhibit of 1907.
+Moving away from traditional academic styles, they are strongly influenced by Leibl's realism, and the works of Impressionist artists such as Manet, whose work they saw in an exhibit of 1907.
 Other influences at that time were Velázquez and Goya.
 Becić's later works show an approach that is closer to Cézanne, and emphasizing the structure and geometric shapes.
 His artistic expression was focused towards modeling and clarity.
 His sketches in oil, and especially watercolour, express the freshness of the immediate experience.
 He uses rich colour expression, and tone shaping for strong volume.

-Some insights on Vladimir Becić can be derived from his self-portraits, which he painted from his youngest days until just before his death.
+Some insights into Vladimir Becić can be derived from his self-portraits, which he painted from his youngest days until just before his death.
 They are especially remarkable as they cover his time in Munich, then Paris and finally Osijek.
 Compared to the contemporary self-portraits of Joseph Racic and Miroslav Kraljevic, the Becic self-portraits are simpler, but show a full and complete expression.
 His early paintings, above all, show an accurate observation of form, subject and body and their spatial relationships rendered by a trained and skilful hand.
 The style of his later work owes something to the widespread tendency in Europe to return to nature in all things cultural and artistic after the First World War, and the influence of post-cubism - emphasizing the importance of construction.
-For Becić, nature was not a shelter, but an incentive, a great teacher of life, order, organization.
+For Becić, nature was not a shelter, but an incentive, a great teacher of life, order, and organization.

 According to Miroslav Krleža, Becić holds a deservedly high place in the history of Croatian modern art.
 Measured with Račić and Kraljević, he is not simply one of three, but is completely different.

 In 2006, the Croatian Post Office issued a set of stamps depicting Croatian art, one of which was Becić's Still Life of 1909.